 In 2005 Kevin attended Jacksonville State University to study environmental biology.
 In 2008 Kevin was employed by the Coweta County Sheriff's office to begin a career in law enforcement.
 In 2013, under the tootiledge of Dale, Kevin got his Falconry permit and began practicing the sport of falconry.
 Since then Kevin has been assisting Dale with educational programs as well learning as much as possible about the sport as well as the birds that allow us to share in that experience.

-Originally from South Africa, I have been in the been in the United States for over 20 years now.
-I was awarded a Tennis Scholarship and graduated from Kennesaw State University with degrees in Psychology and Marketing.
-I have been with Winged Ambassadors for over two and a half years.
-I am what one may call an "animal junkie"!
-I just love animals, and one cat short of "crazy cat lady".
+Originally from South Africa, I have made Atlanta my home for almost 15 years.
+Kennesaw State University awarded me a Tennis Scholarship and graduated with degrees in both Psychology and Marketing.
+I am a Licensed Massage Therapist and USPTA Certified Tennis Teaching Professional.
+I have been with Winged Ambassadors for over three years and am what one may call an "animal junkie"!!!!
+I just love animals, and am one cat short of "crazy cat lady".

 I attended Appalachian State University where I played football.
 Graduated with a degree in Criminal Justice.
 I have been a police officer with The Fulton County Police Department for 21 years.
 I am currently the Range Master in charge of firearms training for the department and also a member of our SWAT TEAM.
 Dale Arrowood was actually my instructor when I was in the Academy.
 I have stayed in touch with Dale over the years even after he retired.
 I have him come in and assist me with teaching police cadets how to shoot.

-I have been very active with Winged Ambassoders for about 6 months and really enjoy working with the birds.
+I have been very active with Winged Ambassoders for over a year and really enjoy working with the birds.
 I am currently working on my apprentice falconry certification.